What is Distributed Denial of Service (DDoS) attack?

 Here, the attack gives instruction to the clients connected peer to peer to discontinue and disconnect their network and set connection with the targeted system.

 DDoS Attack Prevention/Mitigation

 It is better to understand that DDoS attack prevention is a fallacy.
 There is no specific technique defined for preventing it, the only thing you can do is to measure the damage caused due to this attack.
 Even a Firewall cannot provide sufficient security against DDoS attack.

 As DDoS attack is difficult to identify and stop there are some facts taken into consideration such as:

 - The first basic step is to check for your system loopholes.

 - Preparing a plan that includes adapting best practices running currently to protect systems, network infrastructures, and DNS services etc.

 - Identify network vulnerabilities that can become bottlenecks.

 - Constant observation of movements taking place on the network.

 - Check for packet flood and application-layer attack.

 - Detection of attacks that can affect several systems at a time.

 Cloud-Based DDoS Prevention

-Though these measures can be applied to prevent major damage due to DDoS attack, some limitations have occurred so far which in turn lead towards the Cloud-Based DDoS Prevention.
+Though these measures can be applied to prevent major damage due to a DDoS attack, some limitations have occurred so far which in turn lead towards the Cloud-Based DDoS Prevention.

-Presently, Incapsula is the most popular cloud-based solution to cure DDoS attack.
+Presently, Incapsula is the most popular cloud-based solution to cure a DDoS attack.
 It provides protection for your application along with the DNS services and network infrastructure.
 This solution fights all types of DDoS attacks mentioned above.